2018 JERAA Conference

 Professor and Head of the School of Journalism, Media and Cultural Studies (JOMEC) at Cardiff University.

-Stuart has published widely in journalism, media and cultural studies.
+Professor Allan has published widely in journalism, media and cultural studies.
 He has authored seven books, the most recent of which is Citizen Witnessing: Revisioning Journalism in Times of Crisis (Polity Press, 2013), and edited eleven others, including The Routledge Companion to News and Journalism (Routledge, 2012; revised edition) and Photojournalism and Citizen Journalism: Co-operation, Collaboration and Connectivity (Routledge, 2017).
 His research has also appeared in numerous peer-reviewed journal articles and contributions to edited collections, and has been translated into several languages.
 He is a founding co-editor of the online journal Journalism Education (published by the Association for Journalism Education), and serves on the editorial boards of fifteen international journals, including Journalism: Theory, Practice and Criticism; Digital Journalism; New Media & Society; Media, War & Conflict; Communication, Culture & Critique; Text & Talk; Environmental Communication; Time & Society; Journalism & Communication Monographs; and Global Media and China.

 Professor Silvio Waisbord